davidokun/Maven-Archetypes/spring-boot-angular-archetype/README.md

 ### How to use it

-`cd` into `basic-spring-boot-archetype` and run
+`cd` into `spring-boot-angular-archetype` and run

 `mvn clean install`

-Then, in another folder outside `basic-spring-boot-archetype` run this command.
+Then, in another folder outside `spring-boot-angular-archetype` run this command.

 ```
 mvn archetype:generate \